What is convergence insufficiency?

 - Alzheimer disease

 CI tends to run in families.
-You or your children may be at greater risk for CI if other members of your family have had it.
+You or your children may be at greater risk for CI if other family members have had it.

-If you use a computer for long periods, you may also be at greater risk for CI.
-Other visually demanding jobs might also increase your risk.
+If you use a computer for long amounts of time, you may also be at greater risk for CI.
+Other visually demanding jobs may also raise your risk.

-You may also be at greater risk for CI if you have certain medical problems.
+You may also be at greater risk for CI if you have certain health problems.

 What are the symptoms of convergence insufficiency?

-You are mostly likely to notice symptoms of CI when you do work at a close distance, like reading.
-Symptoms are even more likely if you do this for an extended period of time.
-Fatigue also can bring on symptoms.
+You are mostly likely to notice symptoms of CI when you do close visual work such as reading.
+Symptoms are even more likely if you do this for a long period of time.
+Extreme tiredness (fatigue) also can bring on symptoms.
 Possible symptoms include:

 - Double vision